 Duration: 3 hours

-On this tour, you’ll take a jump back in time and learn all about the events of the last 100 years in Prague.
-Your guide will take you to the most significant spots and tell you all you need to know to understand the happenings of WWI, WWII and Communism and how they shaped present day Prague.
+On this Communist tour, you’ll take a jump back in time to the most significant spots in history to understand the happenings of World War I, World War II and Communism, and how they shaped present day Prague.

-After meeting at our tour center, your guide will lead you to the center of the Old Town where you’ll hear about the events that lead to Klement Gottwald announcing the “Communist Victory” in 1948, before heading to an original Stalin monument and learning about his influence in this part of the world.
+After meeting at our tour center, your guide will lead you to the center of the Old Town where you’ll hear about the events that lead to Klement Gottwald announcing the “Communist Victory” in 1948.
+Then we’ll pay a visit to an original Stalin monument and learn about his influence here.
 Next up is the Square of the Republic (Namesti Republiky), named after the democratic state of Czechoslovakia founded in 1918.
-Here your guide will bring you up to speed on effects of WWI here and how they related to the formation of Czechoslovakia.
+Here your guide will bring you up to speed on effects of World War I and how they related to the formation of Czechoslovakia.

-To get an in-depth understanding of life during Communism in Prague, we’ll then visit a museum of Communism where your guide will explain the day to day hardships faced by citizens as well as some of the unexpected positive aspects from that era too.
+To get a better understanding of life during Communism in Prague, we’ll visit a Museum of Communism where your guide will explain the day to day hardships faced by citizens as well as some of the unexpected positive aspects from that era.
 You’ll also get the chance to examine genuine relics from that time and ask any questions you might have.

-From here, we continue on to the Street of Political Prisoners to see a seat of Communist party and headquarters of the much-feared Gestapo, where many brave resistance fighters met their end.
-After, we make our way onto Wenceslas Square, which was covered with tanks and debris in 1968’s “Prague Spring”, as the forces of the Warsaw Pact crushed the reform movement.
-We’ll finish our tour near the National Avenue that saw the students protesting against the Nazi occupation in 1939 and against the Communist regime in 1989 and where you’ll hear about the self-immolation of Jan Palach and see the monument to his sacrifice.
+From here, we continue onto the Street of Political Prisoners to see the seat of the Communist Party and headquarters of the much-feared Gestapo, a place where many brave resistance fighters met their end.
+Afterwards, we’ll make our way onto Wenceslas Square, which was mobilized with tanks and debris in 1968’s “Prague Spring”, as the forces of the Warsaw Pact crushed the reform movement.
+We finish our Communist tour near the National Avenue.
+It was here that the students protested against the Nazi occupation in 1939 and against the Communist regime in 1989.
+You’ll hear about the self-immolation of Jan Palach and see the monument to his sacrifice.

-Our walking tours are small personal groups and generally do not have more than 15 participants, making them interactive and personal and giving you plenty of chances to ask questions and get to know your guide and press them for local tips on where to go and what else to do.
+Our Communist tour consist of small personal groups and generally have less than 15 participants, making them interactive and personal and giving you plenty of chances to ask questions and get to know your guide and press them for local tips on where to go and what else to do.

-English speaking guide, entry to our private exhibition room, many stops for photos and questions.
+English speaking guide, public transport tickets during the tour and entry to the museum plus many stops for photos and questions.